SharkSharp/MongoDB.EntityLikeFrameworkCore/README.md

 # MongoDB.EntityLikeFrameworkCore
-Library designed to facilitate the use of MongoDb in web applications, based on the use of EntityFramework
+Library designed to facilitate the use of MongoDb in ASP.NET Core applications, based on the use of EntityFramework